Discomfort Without Blame

-We react to experience with emotion.
-We are emotional creatures.
+We react to experience.
 Chemicals flow through our veins, changing rhythms, speeding heart beats and tightening muscles.
-The changes to biological balance motivate action.
-Some emotions direct action without breaking through the veils of consciousness.
-Other emotions—painful and disruptive—demand attention, directing mental faculties to the triggering problem.
+The changes to the comfortable biological balances motivate action to regain homeostasis.
+Often this process goes smoothly and unnoticed, motivating action, and directing change without breaking through the veils of consciousness.
+Other times, the feeling experience morphs into emotions—painful and disruptive—demand attention, commandeering mental faculties and sending us into a momentary tailspin.
 We can focus on nothing else.

 "Intruding memories change biological responses for better and worse."

 Emotions—pleasant and unpleasant—are biological function of living experience, intimately tied to well-being and action.
-When we habitual blame others for discomfort, our maladaptive approach to emotions disrupts security of spouses and children, prompting adaptive changes in them, emotionally they build their own protections, often disconnecting and distancing from the danger.
-Through blaming others for our experience, we damage a significant source of meaning and security in our lives.
-We need the warm connections of others to flourish.
+When we habitual blame others for discomfort, the maladapted approach weakens relationships, prompting adaptive changes in the important others around us.
+Our lovers and friends must build their own protections, disconnecting and distancing from the unfair danger of undeserved and explosive reactions.
+By blaming others, we lose significant sources of meaning and security.
+We need others to flourish.
 These connections are not entitlements; they demand careful and sensitive nurturing.

 Please support Flourishing Life Society with a social media share or by visiting a link: